yatinappsmith/actions-cache/README.md

 ## Cache Limits

 A repository can have up to 5GB of caches.
 Once the 5GB limit is reached, older caches will be evicted based on when the cache was last accessed.
 Caches that are not accessed within the last week will also be evicted.

+> I have personally never encountered issues with cache being evicted.
+If the total cache used in your workflows approaches the 5GB limit I recommend reconsidering using cache for sharing data across jobs.

 ## Skipping steps based on cache-hit